 Cost of Living

-Each student should plan his budget based on individual needs.
+Each student should plan hi udget based on individual needs.
 The wide range of financial resources of students in a university as large as ours makes it difficult to give specific information on costs.
 At San Diego State University, it is possible to live simply and participate moderately in campus life on a modest budget.
 The following table is based on systemwide figures provided for the purpose of determining maximum financial aid.

 Estimated Expenses for the Academic Year

+ic rear

-Living Off Campus Living On Campus Commuting From Home
+Materials, service, student activity, Living Off Campus Living On Campus Commuting From Home

-Materials, service, student activity,

-student union fee, facilities fee \$ 192 \$ 192 \$ 192
+student union fee, facilities fee Books and supplies \$ 205 \$ 205 \$ 205

-Books and supplies 210 210 210

-Personal 475 475 475

-Room, board, health 2475 1620

-Board, incidentals 850

-Transportation 375 235 475

-Total \$3727 \$2732 \$2202
+Room board booth 225 610 225 510 225 510

+2520 1850 900

+400 250 510

+Total \$3960 \$3040 \$2350

-In addition, full-time (15 units per semester) foreign students and out-of-state students pay an annual tuition of \$1574.
-Typical expenses for married students without children average \$5900 for a nine-month period.
+In addition, full-time (15 units per semester) foreign students and out-of-state students pay an annual tuition of \$1710.
+Typical expenses for married students without children average \$6260 for a nine-month period.